 The word Psychotherapy also has Greek origins, coming from psyche meaning soul or spirit, and therapeia meaning to care for, or to cure.
 Seen this way, psychotherapy involves caring for the soul of a person.

 Part of this process is exploring the “roots” or issues underlying a disturbance.
 You will be gently supported in touching on old patterns and beliefs that may be holding you back.
-As you release these old patterns you will find greater levels of self awareness, and a new sense of freedom.
+Releasing these old patterns helps you to find greater levels of self awareness, and a new sense of freedom.

 I love the transformations this work has brought into my life, and the skills it has given me to help others seeking to make changes in their lives, too.

 To find out more about ways in which I might be able to help, please give me a call on 0474 095 432.